nestordemeure/nestordemeure.github.io/content/about/research.md

 **STATUS: DRAFT**

-I am a researcher with a specialty in numerical accuracy, artificial inteligence and high performance computing.
+I am a researcher with a specialty in numerical accuracy, artificial intelligence and high performance computing.

 list of my notable publications with some description my researchgate